ubopod/ubo_app/README.md

   for notification ids used in services.
 - Use `ubo:` prefix for icon ids used in ubo core and `<service_name>:` prefix for icon ids used in services.

+### Development

+#### QR code

+In development environment, the camera is probably not working as it is relying, on `picamera2`, so it may become challenging to test the flows relying on QR code input.

+To address this, the `qrcode_input` method, in not-RPi environments, will try to get its input from `/tmp/qrcode_input.txt`.
+So, whenever you encounter a QR code input, you can write the content of the QR code in that file and the application will read it from there and continue the flow.

 ## 🔒 License